 I recently had an amazing time attending Gaydio Academy’s Introduction to Radio and Podcasting course, where I got a real insight into the exciting world of radio and broadcasting.
 It was a brilliant opportunity to hear from industry professionals such as Lee Barnes, Emma Goswell, and others, who shared their experiences, advice, and journeys within the media industry.

 Throughout the course, I learned about a wide range of topics including broadcast technology, media law, news broadcasting, business in media, and music production.
 One of the highlights was getting hands-on experience in the studio — from writing scripts and improvising on mic to taking part in live-style recordings.
-The course was inspiring, informative, and a lot of fun!
+The course was inspiring, informative, and a lot of fun.

 I’m visiting and interviewing vintage collectors, antiques businesses, and restorationists to explore the stories behind objects that carry memory, culture, and craft.
 So far, I’ve spoken with Seiya, shopkeeper of Nouen, whose collection spans vintage and pre-loved clothing, Japanese products, books, and folk records.
 Seiya curates with a personal and global sensibility—Japanese interpretations of American psychedelic rock shirts sit alongside Guatemalan prints and symbolic kendo wear—creating a shop that acts as a portal into both Japanese culture and the minds of collectors.
 I’ve also met Duncan and Jeff, directors of Antiques Conservation Ltd, who bring their Fine Art training to restoring European, British, and Asian antiques, from Ming dynasty vases to Art Deco installations.
 Their workshop is a mix of studio, archive, and hands-on experimentation, where objects are meticulously mended, cleaned, and brought back to life.
 Together, these conversations are shaping a project that reveals how antiques and vintage objects preserve history, craftsmanship, and personal memory.